Lookup Signature

 Callback notification sent when a job status changes.

 The callback payload contains the complete Job object with updated status information.
-Partners can use this callback to track the status of their jobs and get notified when the job is complete to get the result.
+Partners can use this callback to track the status of their jobs and get notified when the job is complete.

 Partner Authentication Token